 Each step in this toolkit can be tailored to fit your Tribe's needs to develop and improve your operations after a public health response.

-Throughout the toolkit, you will see key highlights on the side panels for easy reading and concept absorption.
 See Figure 2 (below) to view the four process phases and the estimated timelines for starting and completing each phase.